davidfrantz/force/docs/source/howto/lcf.rst

 This tutorial demonstrates a workflow that uses a series of submodules of the FORCE Higher Level Processing system (HLPS) to map sub-pixel fractions of land cover with Sentinel-2 imagery.

-While spectral unmixing has been used for decades in different contexts, with different sensor types and different methods, this tutorial walks through a regression-based approach using synthetically mixed training data as presented in Okujeni et al. (2013, doi: 10.1016/j.rse.2013.06.007).
+While spectral unmixing has been used for decades in different contexts, with different sensor types and different methods, this tutorial walks through a regression-based approach using synthetically mixed training data as presented in `Okujeni et al. (2013) <https://doi.org/10.1016/j.rse.2013.06.007>`_.

 .. admonition:: Info